 - Check our site for malware using online tools.
 Click any of the links to view an instant security report via the following services: Norton Safe Web, Google Safe Browsing Diagnostic page, McAfee's SiteAdvisor and AVG ThreatLabs.
 You can of course also use any other tool you can find to check us, but the above ones are from big, reputable companies.
 FYI Some reports may show our 'location' as in the United States because our server is the in the US - we are based in Edinburgh, Scotland.

 - Not a fan of all this digital stuff? - pick up the phone and call us!
-Our number is 0131 669 1487 and if you call between 09:00 and 17:30 (UK time) then a real person will pick up the phone and will happily answer any questions you have.
+Our number is shown at the top of every page and if you call between 09:00 and 17:30 (UK time) then a real person will pick up the phone and will happily answer any questions you have.